hjgode/covid19-plot/README.md

 ./_do_plot.sh "United Kingdom" "Bermuda"

-# find country and region
+# update 2: find country and region

 Added another script to select country and region from screen.
 Just start